 Insect pollination has great economic and agricultural importance.
 Pollination is one of the most fundamental ecological processes responsible for maintaining and enhancing global biodiversity (Klein et al. 2007; Gallai et al. 2009). pollination contributes substantially to human societies by enhancing food security, supporting agricultural productivity and improving rural livelihoods (Klein et al. 2007).
 It underpins the functioning of natural ecosystems and directly supports the stability of agro-ecosystems by sustaining plant reproduction and genetic diversity (Martin 2024).
 It has been suggested that nearly 60–80 per cent of the world’s flowering plant species rely on animals primarily insects for effective pollination (Kremen et al. 2002).

-Wild domesticated non-Apis bees complement honey bee pollination in many crops (Garibaldi et al. 2013).
+Wild/domesticated non-Apis bees complement honey bee pollination in many crops (Garibaldi et al. 2013).
 Among non-Apis pollinators, large carpenter bee, Xylocopa spp. that burrow in hard dry plant surfaces to dwell, are effective pollinators of many crops of economic importance.
 Xylocopa bees, unlike honey bees do not form colony but live solitarily (Kesar 2009; Chun-ling et al. 2018).
 The genus Xylocopa Latreille (Xylocopinae: Xylocopini) comprises approximately 470 species of large, robust bees, resembling bumble bees.
 They are geographically widespread, especially in tropical and subtropical regions (Lucia et al. 2015) and are physiologically robust bees.

 The subfamily Xylocopinae commonly referred to as the “carpenter bees” comprising four tribes namely, Xylocopini, Ceratini, Manuelini and Allodapini in the family Apidae (Michez et al. 2009).
 Carpenter bees are divided into two groups i.e. the large carpenter bees of genus Xylocopa and small carpenter bees of genus Ceratina (Michener 2007).
 Unlike highly eusocial bees with distinct queen and worker castes, carpenter bees maintain individual males and females, though newly hatched daughters often cohabit nests with their mothers, displaying facultative sociality.
 These bees are generally long-lived, with lifespans up to three years and potentially one or two generations annually.
 Large carpenter bees (Xylocopa) are widely recognized as versatile and effective generalist pollinators with an extensive geographical distribution.
 Their foraging behavior is marked by the utilization of a broad spectrum of floral resources, a prolonged period of activity throughout the season and a remarkable tolerance to elevated temperatures.